petterdaae/talkingplants/README.md

 10. Create a fresh gmail account, enable two factor authentication and create an app password for the account.
 11. Create `notifier/functions/.env`, similar to `notifier/functions/.env.example`.
 12. Go into `notifier/` (which is the firebase project root) and deploy to your own firebase instance.
+13. Configure the app to talk to your firebase project.
+There are plenty of resources on how to do this.
+Essentially what you have to do is to get the `google-services.json` file.

 ## 🚀 Deployment (may not apply to your hosting choices)
 ### Rest API